 A friend of mine once criticized me for being “too nice.”

-She thought that I needed to change, otherwise I’d be taken advantage of one day.
+She thought that I needed to change.
+Otherwise I’d be taken advantage of one day.

-Funny thing is, it was actually being “too nice” that saved my life.
+Funny thing is, it was actually being too nice that saved my life.

 He wanted to end his life that night.

 When I saved my friend from ending his life, I got out of the hole that I’d been living in.

 I believe there is good in all of us.

-I believe we are capable of doing great things with our lives.
+We are capable of doing great things with our lives.

-I believe our mistakes don’t have to define us.
+Our mistakes don’t have to define us.